 Step 3: Execute Foundational Initiatives

-These initiatives normally have “corporate” components as well as “site-level” components.
-Typically, in larger organizations that are spread across multiple locations and facilities, the organization will focus on pilot sites – perhaps 3-5 – that will represent a range of different types of locations for the “site-level” components.
-The foundational initiatives will be rolled out at these sites and they will act as “lead dogs” to be ahead of the pack in implementing greater levels of maturity over time
+These initiatives normally have “corporate” and “site-level” components.
+In geographically dispersed organizations, they will focus on approximately 3-5 pilot sites representing a range of locations for the “site-level” components.
+The foundational initiatives will be rolled out at these sites and they will act as “lead dogs” to be ahead of the pack in implementing greater levels of maturity over time.

 This first phase of execution will likely include several key elements: